Foundations of Descriptive and Inferential Statistics: Measures of association for the nominal scale level

-The problem with Pearson's $\chi^{2}$--statistic is that, due to its variable spectrum of values, it is not clear how to interpret the {\bf strength} of statistical associations.
-This shortcoming can, however, be overcome by resorting to the {\bf measure of association} proposed by the Swedish mathematician, actuary, and statistician \href{http://www-history.mcs.st-and.ac.uk/Biographies/Cramer_Harald.html}{Carl Harald Cram\'{e}r (1893--1985)}, which basically is the result of a special kind of normalisation of Pearson's measure.
-Thus, {\bf Cram\'{e}r's $\boldsymbol{V}$}, as it has come to be known, is defined by (cf. Cram\'{e}r (1946)~\ct{cra1946}) \be \lb{eq:cramv} \fbox{$\displaystyle V:=\sqrt{\frac{\chi^{2}}{\max(\chi^{2})}} \ , $} \ee with range $0 \leq V \leq 1$.
-For the interpretation of results, one may now employ the qualitative
+The problem with Pearson's $\chi^{2}$--statistic is that, due to its variable spectrum of values, it is not immediately clear how to use it efficiently in interpreting the \textbf{strength} of statistical associations.
+This shortcoming can, however, be overcome by resorting to the \textbf{measure of association} proposed by the Swedish mathematician, actuary, and statistician \href{http://www-history.mcs.st-and.ac.uk/Biographies/Cramer_Harald.html}{Carl Harald Cram\'{e}r (1893--1985)}, which basically is the result of a special kind of normalisation of Pearson's measure.
+Thus, \textbf{Cram\'{e}r's $\boldsymbol{V}$}, as it has come to be known, is defined by (cf. Cram\'{e}r (1946)~\ct{cra1946}) \be \lb{eq:cramv} \fbox{$\displaystyle V:=\sqrt{\frac{\chi^{2}}{\max(\chi^{2})}} \ , $} \ee with range $0 \leq V \leq 1$.
+For the interpretation of the strength of statistical association in the joint distribution for a two-dimensional categorical variable~$(X,Y)$, one may thus employ the qualitative

-\underline{\bf Rule of thumb:}\\ $0.0 \leq V < 0.2$: weak association\\ $0.2 \leq V < 0.6$: moderately strong association\\ $0.6 \leq V \leq 1.0$: strong association.
+\underline{\textbf{Rule of thumb:}}\\ $0.0 \leq V < 0.2$: weak association\\ $0.2 \leq V < 0.6$: moderately strong association\\ $0.6 \leq V \leq 1.0$: strong association.